 - Use black text, and keep the font and size clean, simple, and consistent.
 Use no more than two different fonts.

 - Spellcheck to eliminate typos.
 This is so important that we’ll say it again: Check for typos.

 - Use bullet points.
 (How’s this for meta-advice as you’re reading through this list?)
 Do not include long lines of descriptive text.
 Put yourself in the place of the reviewer/recruiter who is likely reading dozens of resumes for the same position.

 - Ensure you include contact information.
-Yes, this seems obvious but make sure your name, email, and cellphone are prominent.
+Yes, this seems obvious but make sure your name, email, and cellphone are prominent and correct.

 - Include a link to your LinkedIn profile and ensure your resume and profile are consistent.
 Be sure to update LinkedIn with a professional looking picture.
 Do not include a picture on your resume.

 - Remove obvious statements like: “References provided upon request.”